 713.18 Raised Pavement Marker.
-Raised pavement marker shall not be less than 3.5 inches or more than 4.5 inches in the major dimension and not more than 0.75 inch in height.
+Raised pavement marker shall not be less than 3.5 inches or more than 4.5 inches in the major dimension and not less than 0.75 inch in height.
 The marker shall contain a retroreflective element at least 0.38 square inch in area.
 The color of the marker and the retroreflective element shall match the color of the pavement marking line.
 The reflective quality requirements shall be at least equal to the following minimum values: